Prepare for your upcoming adventure

 You will need to clear your eligibility for off-campus living with that office and complete the necessary forms and applications.

-If you have any questions or if you do not receive a bill for the enrollment deposit, contact the Solutions Center at [email protected].
+If you have any questions or do not receive a bill for the enrollment deposit, please get in touch with the Solutions Center at [email protected].